-Apply for our free private training so you can learn the exact 4-part framework we’ve used to help hundreds of widowed moms get back to loving life.
+Apply for Mom Goes On and if we believe we can help, we’ll send you our free private training so you can learn the exact framework we’ve used to help hundreds of widowed moms get back to loving life.
 We’ll also explain everything you need to know about our Mom Goes On coaching program so you can enroll as soon as you’re ready!

 But also not wanting to settle for a “new normal” you didn’t ask for?

 If this sounds familiar, you’re in the right place and my Mom Goes On program is just what you’ve been looking for.

 After my husband, Hugo, was killed by a drunk driver when I was 40, I found myself in a grief plateau.
 I was no longer curled up in the fetal position and had gone back to work.
 But I didn’t feel as strong as everyone was telling me I looked… instead, I felt robotic, hollow and worried that my best days were behind me.
 I wanted to love life again but I didn’t know how.

 Fortunately I discovered life coaching and Post Traumatic Growth.
 The tools were so powerful that I decided to devote my career to helping other widows genuinely love their lives again, too.
 None of us need to settle for a “new normal” that’s less than what we want and that includes you!

 Designed exclusively for widowed moms, Mom Goes On offers a proven process, grounded in cognitive behavioral science and Post Traumatic Growth, to help you uncover what’s holding you back so you can genuinely love your life again even as a widow.

 Unfortunately, most widows are taught that the best we can hope for is to “bounce back” and find a new normal.
 But through the science of Post Traumatic Growth and Positive Neural Plasticity, experts now know that we can leverage our loss to “bounce forward.”